-Chapter 6 - Debugging a Device with an Activator contains information and procedures to debug Actel devices using an Activator and APS programming software.
+Chapter 6 - Verifying a Device with an Activator contains information and procedures to verify Actel devices using an Activator and APS programming software.

 Chapter 7 - Silicon Explorer Diagnostic Tool contains information and procedures to use the Silicon Explorer Diagnostic Tool.